Minh0511/Minh0511/README.md

 #### :muscle: Things I am challenging myself with:
 - Trying to loose some weight and get ripped
 - Studying without being distracted
-- Push my GPA to be higher than 3.2
 - Getting better and clearer knowledge of Web developing

 #### :computer: Programming languages and tools: